rd2/tbd/pages/custom.md

 - JSON formatted
 - structured following a TBD-specific JSON _schema_

 _Schema_?
-See this as a set of coded instructions of:
+See this as a set of coded instructions on:

 - what's allowed as TBD input
 - how this input should be JSON-formatted.